-The IAA shall continue in force until it is terminated by either party after the fifth anniversary of its execution and ninety days' notice in writing to the other party or until terminated at any time by either party immediately in the event of the other party (i) committing any material breach which is either incapable of remedy or has not been remedied within thirty days of notice requiring the remedying of the default; (ii) being unable to pay its debts as they fall due or otherwise becoming insolvent or entering into any composition or arrangement with or for the benefit of its creditors; (iii) being the subject of any petition for the appointment of an examiner, administrator, trustee, official assignee or similar officer to it; (iv) having a receiver, examiner, administrator, trustee, official assignee or similar officer appointed over all or any substantial part of its undertaking, assets or revenues; (v) being the subject of an effective resolution for its (except in relation to a voluntary winding up for the purposes of reconstruction or amalgamation upon terms previously approved in writing or by the other party; or (iv) being the subject of a court order for its winding up.
+The IAA shall continue in force until it is terminated by either party after the fifth anniversary of its execution and ninety days' notice in writing to the other party or until terminated at any time by either party immediately in the event of the other party (i) committing any material breach which is either incapable of remedy or has not been remedied within thirty days of notice requiring the remedying of the default; (ii) being unable to pay its debts as they fall due or otherwise becoming insolvent or entering into any composition or arrangement with or for the benefit of its creditors; (iii) being the subject of any petition for the appointment of an examiner, administrator, trustee, official assignee or similar officer appointed over all or any substantial part of its undertaking, assets or revenues; (v) being the subject of an effective resolution for its (except in relation to a voluntary winding up for the purposes of reconstruction or amalgamation upon terms previously approved in writing or by the other party; or (iv) being the subject of a court order for its winding up.
 The IAA shall terminate forthwith on the termination of the Management Agreement.
 The Investment Adviser may, but is not obliged to, appoint one or more Portfolio Managers in respect of each Fund to provide discretionary investment management and/or advisory services.

 Details of the Portfolio Managers appointed by the Investment Adviser in respect of each Fund will be disclosed in the periodic reports of the Company, and may be obtained, on request from the Administrator.
-In addition, the Investment Adviser may from time to time manage all or a portion of the assets of a Fund in certain circumstances, including, without limitation, pending the appointment of a new Portfolio Manager or the replacement of an existing Portfolio Manager or pending an appropriate investment opportunity for subscription monies.
+In addition, the Investment Adviser manages all or a portion of the assets of a Fund in certain circumstances, including, without limitation, pending the appointment of a new Portfolio Manager or the replacement of an existing Portfolio Manager or pending an appropriate investment opportunity for subscription monies.